MicahWade/WindFlag/docs/ENV.md

 2.  **Use `.env.template`**: Provide a `.env.template` (as WindFlag does) that outlines all possible environment variables without their values.
 This helps new developers or deployers understand what variables are needed.
 3.  **Secure Your `.env` File**: Ensure that the `.env` file on your server has restricted file system permissions to prevent unauthorized access.
 4.  **Restart Application on Changes**: Most applications (including Flask) require a restart to pick up changes made to the `.env` file.

+## bwrap Sandboxing Configuration (Linux)

+WindFlag uses `bwrap` (Bubblewrap) for secure code execution sandboxing.
+On some Linux distributions, particularly Ubuntu, `bwrap` may encounter a "Permission denied" error when "setting up uid map."
+This usually indicates that unprivileged user namespaces, which `bwrap` relies on, are disabled or restricted by default for security reasons.

+To enable `bwrap` functionality for code challenges, you need to enable unprivileged user namespaces on your system.

+### Enabling Unprivileged User Namespaces

+**Warning:** Modifying kernel parameters can affect system security.
+Ensure your system is kept up-to-date.

+1.  **Check Current Status (Optional):**
+    You can check if unprivileged user namespaces are currently enabled with:
+    ```bash
+    sysctl kernel.unprivileged_userns_clone
+    ```
+    A value of `0` means disabled, `1` means enabled.

+2.  **Enable Temporarily (until next reboot):**
+    To enable them until the next system reboot, run:
+    ```bash
+    sudo sysctl -w kernel.unprivileged_userns_clone=1
+    ```

+3.  **Enable Permanently (persists across reboots):**
+    To make the change permanent, you need to edit your `/etc/sysctl.conf` file.

+    a.
+Open the file with a text editor (e.g., `nano` or `vim`):
+    ```bash
+    sudo nano /etc/sysctl.conf
+    ```

+    b.
+Add the following line to the end of the file.
+If `kernel.unprivileged_userns_clone` already exists in the file (possibly commented out), uncomment it and ensure its value is `1`.
+    ```
+    kernel.unprivileged_userns_clone=1
+    ```

+    c.
+Save the file and exit the editor.

+    d.
+Apply the changes immediately without rebooting:
+    ```bash
+    sudo sysctl -p
+    ```

+After performing these steps, `bwrap` should be able to function correctly.
+You may need to log out and log back in, or reboot your system, for the changes to take full effect for your user session.